Bruce Joel Rubin: Career

 In 1966, Rubin became an assistant film editor at NBC's evening news show, The Huntley-Brinkley Report, but an LSD experience inspired his departure on a spiritual quest a year later.
 He meditated in Greece and then headed for Tibet, hitchhiking through Turkey, Iran, Afghanistan and Pakistan, where he "felt embraced and expanded by each culture."
 He lived in ashrams in India, a Tibetan monastery in Kathmandu, a Buddhist temple in Bangkok and a Sikh temple in Singapore.
 He spent a month in Japan, and a week sleeping amidst excavations in the temples at Angkor Wat.
 But it wasn't until Rubin returned to New York City that he met his spiritual teacher, Rudi, only a few blocks away from where he began his journey.
 And once again, he tried to establish a film career.
+In 1969, he was De Palma's assistant director on Hi, Mom!, and co-directed Dionysus in 69 with De Palma and Robert Fiore.
+Both films were released in 1970.

 David Bienstock, an independent filmmaker who was Curator of Film at the Whitney Museum in New York, was a friend of Rubin's and hired him as an assistant.
 Rubin later became Assistant Curator of Film and helped establish The New American Filmmakers Series, a launching pad for independent filmmakers and a precursor to Sundance.
 Rubin and Bienstock also began writing a science fiction screenplay, Quasar.
 Rubin recalled, "We came up with a story about an astronomer who discovers what he thinks is a giant quasar, but it turns out to be something that spiritually changes his life.
 That was the breakthrough.
 My spiritual life and my creative life merged.
 It all became one journey, one unfolding."
 The script was later optioned by Ingo Preminger, producer of the Oscar-winning movie MASH, but when Richard Zanuck, President of Warner Brothers, said he didn't understand the ending, the option expired.
 Zanuck would later produce Rubin's film Deep Impact.

 The passing of David Bienstock and Rudi in the same year was a catalyst for Rubin and his family's move to Indiana in 1974, to be near another student of Rudi's.
 Over the next six years, Bruce's wife Blanche would earn her Doctorate at Indiana University while Rubin earned his master's degree, taught meditation, and took a string of odd jobs while trying to write.
 They moved to DeKalb, Illinois, in 1980 when Blanche was hired as a professor at Northern Illinois University.
 While there, Rubin began writing Jacob's Ladder and the treatment for Ghost, and waited to hear about a script he'd started in New York and sold in 1979, The George Dunlap Tape.